tryretool/retool-app-exchange/usage-viewer/README.md

 ## Screenshot
 <img src="./images/usage_viewer.png">

-## Technical details and setup
+## Technical details and setup instructions
-The Usage Viewer connects to the Postgres instance containing your [Retool storage database](https://docs.retool.com/docs/configuring-retools-storage-database), where a copy of all audit logs are stored.
+The Usage Viewer connects to the Postgres instance containing your [Retool storage database](https://docs.retool.com/docs/configuring-retools-storage-database), where a copy of all audit logs is stored.
 This database is named `hammerhead_production` by default (although it can be changed) and is only accessible when self-hosting Retool.

-### Create a read-only database user
+### 1. Create a read-only database user
 In order to use the Usage Viewer, first create a Postgres user with **read-only** access to the following tables in the Retool storage database:

 - `pages` (contains information about Retool apps)